Communication and Professional Relationships in Healthcare Practice

 - Understanding and Interaction in Clinical and Educational Settings

-- Team Talk
+- Teamwork and Team Talk

 Refreshingly, the book addresses communication not only in interactions between health professionals and patients, but amongst team members and between health professionals in an array of communicatively challenging real world contexts.
 It brings home to the reader the complexity of communication in healthcare, and it offers practitioners many tools for reflecting on their own and others’ communicative practices, and for enhancing their professional interactions.